szgula/UofG_Robotics_TDP/Documentation.md

 Strategy
 ========

+There are two teams on the pitch namely team zero and team one.
+Although a lot of Basic actions are shared by both teams, there is a difference in their overall strategies.
-Strategy implemented in the team master zero and one.
+Strategy of team zero utilizes a decision tree.

 ![Alt text](Images/decesionTree.png?raw=true "Title")
 ![Alt text](Images/decisionTreeTwo.png?raw=true "Title")

 Output
 ======

-Appreciaton of the output.
+Appreciation of the output.

 Future Scope of Improvisation
 =============================